MichaelORegan/Fibonacci/README.md

-# Exercise 1
+# Exercise 1 (fib.py)
 ## Fibonacci Number

 This algorithim run in python code will return the nth fibonacci number.

-# Exercise 2
+# Exercise 2 (fib.py)
 ## Fibonacci Name

 This algorithim run in python code will return the nth fibonacci number.
-The nth fibonacci number based on the first and last latter of your name and adding their position on the ASCII table to get a numebr.
+The nth fibonacci number based on the first and last letter of your name and adding their relative position on the ASCII table together to get a numebr.

-# Excercise 3
+# Excercise 3 (collatz.py)
 ## Collatz Conjecture

 This program needs to be run in python. python collatz.py